DarkestAbed/challenge-de-ingestion/README.md

     * Given that the location of the files is not declared on the requirement, the API allows for file uploads and filesystem load triggering
     * No DAG-based orchestrator is deployed for this solution, but a possible and follow-up enhancement would be to orchestrate the load process
 * In regards of the SQL section, all relevant discussion can be found on the [functions README](app/backend/functions/README.md) file.
-* As an addition to the developed REST API, a frontend webapp is deployed to enable better interactions with the API

 ## Repo structure